KT Dunn is a Midwest native with a lifelong interest in history and mystery.

 By 1958, with coconuts continuing to arrive each year, word of the unusual gift had gone public and the news media became aware of it.
 The story grew beyond Peoria when it was picked up by wire services and began to appear regularly in newspapers across the country.
 Each year's coconut invited speculation that this would the last.
 But they kept showing up, and the years turned into decades.

 Often, reporters would contact Clinch in mid-December to check on the potential arrival of the coconut.
 He was interviewed numerous times over the years, maintaining good humor, although confessing he would prefer to be a part of the planning of something like this rather than the recipient.
 As time went by, Ed shared various theories about who he thought was behind the prank, starting, of course, with his military acquaintances.
 After some of the suspects had passed away, though, he concluded that maybe those guys had started it, but that others must have decided to keep it up in order to continue the tradition.

-He said that not knowing had bothered him at first, but that after a while it no longer mattered, because so many people enjoyed it and it was entertaining to his grandchildren.
+He said that not knowing who was behind the prank had bothered him at first, but that after a while it no longer mattered, because so many people enjoyed it and it was entertaining to his grandchildren.
 Part of the fun, Ed said, was never knowing exactly when to expect the delivery.
 He said he heard from people everywhere who just wanted to know if he had received his coconut yet.

 “I’m the kind of guy who wants to be doing this to someone else.”— Ed Clinch

 Notable Coconut Bearers